Identifiability of VAR(1) model in a stationary setting: Identifiability results

 \section{Identifiability results}

-This section presents identifiability results for stationary VAR(1) models, which are also the main contributions of this paper.
-The results are divided into two parts: one of them is based on maximal classes (Section \ref{sec:iden_maxc}), and the other one examines the dimensions of the models (Section \ref{sec:dim_mod}).
+This section presents identifiability results for stationary VAR(1) models.
+They are divided into two parts: one of them is based on maximal classes (Section \ref{sec:iden_maxc}), and the other one examines the dimensions of the models (Section \ref{sec:dim_mod}).
 Moreover, we provide a summary and illustration of the results at the end of this section.